Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 When executing on real hardware, in contrast to the noise-free Aer simulator, additional considerations arise.
 Due to the use of qubit reuse, mid-circuit measurement and reset, and conditional logic for state propagation across time steps, the circuit is subject to hardware timing constraints.
 In particular, the backend requires a short stabilization period between a mid-circuit measurement, a subsequent reset, and the reuse of the same qubit.
 Omitting this delay can result in timing conflicts, backend execution errors, and incorrect state transitions, all of which do not occur in simulation.
 To ensure correct execution, we introduced a delay between the mid-circuit measurement and reset operations.
 This delay allows for qubit readout stabilization and hardware cool-down before the same qubits are reinitialized for the next timestep.
 Based on the ibm\_torino backend’s timing characteristics, the optimal delay was selected to be 2000 ns, which is approximately twice the readout duration while remaining well below the qubits’ $T1$ coherence times, thereby minimizing decoherence risk.

-For hardware validation of the dynamic QMDP circuit, we executed the three-timestep implementation repeatedly to account for temporal fluctuations in device performance and noise.
+For hardware validation of the multi-step dynamic QMDP formulation, we executed the three-timestep implementation repeatedly to account for temporal fluctuations in device performance and noise.
 Each execution consisted of ten iterations with 32K shots, and the experiment was repeated five times.
 This ensured sufficient sampling of quantum trajectories, such that by the fifth execution all possible trajectories were observed.
 Repeated executions were necessary for several reasons.
 First, quantum measurements are inherently probabilistic, and multiple runs improve sampling statistics to ensure that even low-probability but valid trajectories are captured.
 Second, hardware performance can vary over time due to fluctuations in qubit error rates, gate fidelity, and readout accuracy, and repeated runs help average out these transient effects.
-Third, because of its depth, multi-controlled gates, qubit reuse, and conditional state propagation, the QMDP circuit is particularly sensitive to noise, making iterative execution essential to obtain a trajectory distribution that reflects consistent circuit behavior rather than the artifact of a single noisy run.
+Third, because of its depth, multi-controlled gates, qubit reuse, and conditional state propagation, the multi-step QMDP circuit is particularly sensitive to noise, making iterative execution essential to obtain a trajectory distribution that reflects consistent circuit behavior rather than the artifact of a single noisy run.

 Figure~\ref{fig:ibm} presents the distribution of quantum trajectories across executions as a stacked bar chart.
-Each bar corresponds to a trajectory, with colors indicating counts from the first through fifth executions.
-This representation highlights the consistency of the overall trajectory set while also showing variations in sampling frequencies across runs.
-Importantly, by the fifth execution the complete set of trajectories matched those predicted by the ideal Aer simulation, confirming that the circuit preserved the intended state transitions, action selection, and environment responses even under realistic noise conditions.
+Each bar corresponds to a distinct trajectory, with colors representing the counts obtained from the first through fifth executions.
+This visualization illustrates the consistency of the overall trajectory set while revealing variations in sampling frequencies across repeated runs.
+Importantly, after verification against the noise-free ideal Aer simulation, the trajectory sequences observed on hardware coincide with the theoretically predicted set.
+By the fifth execution, the complete set of trajectories matches those predicted by the ideal simulation, confirming that the circuit preserves the intended state transitions, action selection, and environment responses dictated by the MDP dynamics even under realistic noise conditions.